 This flexibility for displaying the content, however, can result in a great deal of complexity in the content management interface.
 This can lead developers to configure the content management interface in ways that are restrictive for content teams.

-A headless website builder is a newer category of headless products that were designed specifically to enhance the process of working on a website.
-While a headless website builder, can perform a similar role to a headless CMS in regards to storing and serving content via an API, its content management interface is configured with reusable building blocks designed to facilitate website page and content creation.
+A headless page builder is a newer category of headless products that were designed specifically to enhance the process of working on a website.
+While a headless page builder, can perform a similar role to a headless CMS in regards to storing and serving content via an API, its content management interface is configured with reusable building blocks designed to facilitate website page and content creation.

 Not signed up for The Optimized Dev?